 Funded consistently by the National Cancer Institute since 1992, the program has a long track record of nurturing and supporting its trainees.
 Take a closer look at our program.

 Our trainees are part of a vibrant institution of learning.
 The University of Illinois at Chicago is a young, progressive, ground-breaking research university that serves the needs of aspiring students and a devoted top-tier faculty who share a commitment to the promise of public education and the imperative of social justice and civic engagement — doing good and giving back.

 In 2013, the Times Higher Education’s worldwide ranking for universities under 50 years old placed UIC as the 19th best young university in the world.
 We’ve also been recognized as one of the most diverse colleges in the United States.
 More than a third of our students speak English as a second language.
 UIC has a higher percentage of Latino and African American students than any Big 10 university.

 Learn more about diversity at UIC.

 With a hospital, clinics and seven health sciences colleges, UIC offers more graduate study in medicine, public health, nursing, pharmacy, applied health sciences, and dentistry than any other health education institution in the nation.
-In 2014, UIC was awarded nearly $390 million in extramural research funding, of which 30 percent came from the National Institutes of Health.
+In 2016, UIC was awarded over $313 million in extramural research funding, of which almost half came from the U.S. Department of Health and Human Services.

 As part of our comprehensive, structured program, trainees can pursue formal course options across the campus and encounter an abundance of research opportunities in Chicago, an ethnically and socioeconomically diverse city.